tulimid1/what-is-covering-me/paper.md

 |       |       | _A)}$ | _A)}$ | _A)}$ | _A)}$ | _A)}$ | _A)}$ | _A)}$ |
 +-------+-------+-------+-------+-------+-------+-------+-------+-------+

 Table 2.
 Confusion matrix element calculations.
 Along the diagonal there are the correct classification and elsewhere are the incorrect classifications.
-Abbreviations: SF: Spruce/Fir, LP: Lodgepole Pine, PP: Ponderosa Pine, CW: Cottonwood/Willow, A: Aspen, Df: Douglas-fir, K: Krummholz, $X_A$: Actual X class, $X_P$: Predicted X class.
+Abbreviations: SF: Spruce/Fir, LP: Lodgepole Pine, PP: Ponderosa Pine, CW: Cottonwood/Willow, A: Aspen, Df: Douglas-fir, K: Krummholz, $$X_A$$: Actual X class, $$X_P$$: Predicted X class.
 The calculation for an element can be seen in Equation 2.

 ![](figures/all_models_scores_kbg.png)